Onboarding: Executive onboarding

 Executive onboarding is the application of general onboarding principles to helping new executives become productive members of an organization.
 It involves acquiring, accommodating, assimilating and accelerating new executives.
-Hiring teams emphasize the importance of making the most of the new hire's "honeymoon" stage in the organization, a period which described as either the first 90 to 100 days, or the first full year.
+Hiring teams emphasize the importance of making the most of the new hire's "honeymoon" stage in the organization, a period which is described as either the first 90 to 100 days, or the first full year.

 Effective onboarding of new executives is an important contribution hiring managers, direct supervisors or human resource professionals make to long-term organizational success; executive onboarding done right can improve productivity and executive retention, and build corporate culture.
 40 percent of executives hired at the senior level are pushed out, fail, or quit within 18 months without effective socialization.

 Onboarding is valuable for externally recruited, or those recruited from outside the organization, executives.
 It may be difficult for those individuals to uncover personal, organizational, and role risks in complicated situations when they lack formal onboarding assistance.
 Onboarding is also an essential tool for executives promoted into new roles and/or transferred from one business unit to another.

 Socialization in online organizations

 The effectiveness of socialization varies depending on the structure and communication within the organization, and the ease of joining or leaving the organization.
 These are dimensions that online organizations differ from conventional ones.
-This type of communication makes the development and maintenance of social relationships with other group members difficult to accomplish, and weaken organizational commitment.
+This type of communication makes the development and maintenance of social relationships with other group members difficult to accomplish and weaken organizational commitment.
 Joining and leaving online communities typically involves less cost than a conventional employment organization, which results in lower level of commitment.